Reporting Like–Kind Exchanges under IRC Section 1031 – Information Return Requirement

 - As long as you defer the gain or loss.

-- If you replace the out of state property with another out of state property as part of another exchange.
+- If you exchange the out-of-state replacement property with another out-of-state property as part of another exchange.

-- Until you recognize the deferred California sourced gain or loss on a California tax return.
+- Until you recognize the deferred California sourced gain or loss on a California return.

-You no longer need to file if you donate the property to a non-profit organization.
+- Until you donate the replacement property to a non-profit organization.

 The following examples show how to calculate California source gains.